 One constant between almost all successful people and their endeavors is organization.
 With organization as the basis for planning and completing a project, not only are all the components of the project easily accessible, but finding any errors or discrepancies along the way is easy.
-With that in mind, keeping organized is key to trade show success.
+With that in mind, keeping organized is key to custom trade show display success.
 While the road to exhibiting can be busy and time-consuming, there are 5 things in trade show training that you must know in order to be successful and organized:

 - Know Your Deadlines